Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Louis Cashatt about 5 years ago
+Louis Cashatt over 5 years ago

 I believe the Del Rio Trail will improve several City neighborhoods, and the entire regional trail network.
 It will allow easy and safe bike and pedestrian travel from residential areas to shopping centers, schools, and parks.
 It allows bike commuters to reach downtown on a Class 1 off-street path.
 Children will use it frequently.
 It will connect our neighborhood in a wholly new way.